Justice (Justin Bieber album): Touring

 After the release of his lead single "Yummy" from his fifth studio album Changes on January 3, 2020, Bieber announced the first round of dates for his new tour titled Changes Tour, on January 13, 2020.
 The tour was scheduled to begin on May 14, 2020, in Seattle at CenturyLink Field, but on April 1, 2020, it was announced that the tour would be postponed due to the COVID-19 pandemic.
 On July 23, 2020, Bieber announced rescheduled dates for the then called "Justin Bieber World Tour" slated for 2021, starting on June 2, 2021, in San Diego at Pechanga Arena.
 On May 6, 2021, Bieber announced rescheduled dates for the tour, now called "Justice World Tour".
-Bieber will hit the road on February 18, 2022 at Pechanga Arena in San Diego and the tour will run through Las Vegas, Los Angeles, Salt Lake City, Denver, Atlanta, Montreal, Tampa, Austin and more.
-The 52-date trek will close out June 24 at American Family Insurance Amphitheater in Milwaukee.
-Bieber said this about the tour in a press release: “We’re working hard to make this tour the best one yet.
+Bieber hit the road on February 18, 2022, at Pechanga Arena in San Diego and the tour ran through Las Vegas, Los Angeles, Salt Lake City, Denver, Atlanta, Montreal, Tampa, Austin, and more.
+Bieber said about the tour in a press release: “We’re working hard to make this tour the best one yet.
 I'm excited to get out there and engage with my fans again.”
-The tour officially started on February 18, 2022 in San Diego and ended on September 4, 2022 in Rio de Janeiro after Justin needed to take a break in order to focus on his health.
+The tour officially started on February 18, 2022 in San Diego and ended on September 4, 2022, in Rio de Janeiro after Bieber needed to take a break from music and touring in order to focus on his health.

 Artwork

 On January 14, 2021, Rory Kramer snapped 3,500 photos of Bieber across three Los Angeles locations.
 The cover was taken within the night's final 100 frames.
 In the definitive photo, Bieber is crouched in Downtown Los Angeles' 2nd Street Tunnel.
 His hand covers his left eye, while his right eye is introspectively closed.
 Bieber chose the picture to be the album cover in mid-January at his home in Los Angeles.
 In an interview with The Indianapolis Star, Kramer stated: "You saw how certain he was, he saw that vision.
 It was cool to witness, someone so excited about his project.
 It's cool to have the artist be super passionate about your photo.
 It's the ultimate compliment".

 On February 26, 2021, when the album cover was revealed, the team of the French group Justice reacted to the album logo.
 According to Pedro Winter, founder and owner of French record label Ed Banger Records, the logo of the album, conceived by Bieber himself, is similar to the logo of Justice, who is signed to the label.
-On March 1, 2021, Winter reacted on Instagram by taking a screenshot of the logo drawn by Bieber and saying, ironically; "Ed Banger Records appoints Mr Justin Drew Bieber as Art Director.
+On March 1, 2021, Winter reacted on Instagram by taking a screenshot of the logo drawn by Bieber and saying, satirically; "Ed Banger Records appoints Mr Justin Drew Bieber as Art Director.
 We would like to thank Mr So Me [the current artistic director of Ed Banger] for all his work since 2003".
 On March 18, Rolling Stone reported that Justice sent a cease and desist letter to Bieber over the album, citing willful trademark infringement over the Cross logo.